 What To Expect On Your First Laser Treatment To Quit Drug Addiction…

 When you come for your first laser to quit drug addiction treatment with Lazer Dave at his clinic, you will get comfortable by lying down on a comfortable treatment table while listening to relaxing music

 Dave will explain the procedure to you and ask you to wear protective eyewear.
-Dave will use various laser devices to treat “acutherapy” points on the face, ears, wrists, arms, hands, lower legs and feet.
+Dave will use various laser devices to treat “acutherapy” points on the face, ears, arms, hands, lower legs and feet.

 You may feel a slight warm or tingling sensation through your body.
 As the points are stimulated with the laser light, your body should begin to release endorphins and other powerful neuro-chemicals which promote a pleasant sense of relaxation.

 What to Expect After Your First Laser Therapy Treatment To Quit Drug Addictions…

-After your first laser therapy treatment for quitting drugs like marijuana and alcohol you will likely feel relaxed, calm, and best of all your cravings will likely have diminished.
-In addition to treating you with laser, Dave will also review behavioral modification practices and then schedule your second appointment (included with the program fee).
+After your first laser therapy treatment for quitting drugs like marijuana and alcohol you will likely feel more relaxed, calm, and best of all your cravings will likely have diminished.
+In addition to treating you with laser, Dave will also review behavioural modification practices and then schedule your second appointment (included with the program fee).

 While many find positive results with 1-2 treatments, a small percentage may require additional “booster” treatments for longer term success depending on their individual circumstances.

 How Effective Is Laser Therapy For Drug Addiction?

 Despite what some skeptics say about laser therapy, there IS scientific evidence that supports the efficacy of laser therapy for drug addiction.

 Is Laser Therapy Safe?